Visiting

 • Camouflage design

-• Skirts, dresses and shorts shorter than two inches above the top of the kneecap
+• Skirts, dresses and shorts shorter than the top of the kneecap when standing

 • Wrap-around or slit skirts or dresses